 - the role of different stakeholders in corporate governance;

-Carmignac Gestion’s compliance code defines the conflicts of interest potentially involving members of the management team.
+Along with the internal regulations, Carmignac Compliance standards, guidelines and policies define the conflicts of interest potentially involving members of the management team.

 f) Reports to clients on voting rights